-Leadership is not about empowering oneself, it’s about serving others.In my opinion, no leader in history modeled this better than Jesus of Nazareth.
-Leadership is not about empowering oneself, it’s about serving others.
-The best way to inspire people to a mission is to know their gifts and passions and then put them in a position to live them out.
-If you want to be a person of influence you need to see what people are today, what they could be, what they want to be, and then help them get there.
+In my opinion, no leader in history modeled this better than Jesus of Nazareth.
+Leadership is not about empowering oneself.
+It’s about serving others.
+The best way to inspire people to be part of a mission is to know their gifts and passions and then position them to use those gifts and passions.
+If you want to be a person of influence, you need to see where people are today, where they could be, and where they want to be.
+Then you have to help them get there.

 Huddle Up Question

 Huddle up with your kids and ask, “Who is a leader you admire?”